 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

-Novels are hard manuscripts to edit.
-Usually, writers have tons of notepads and factual lists to keep up with.
+Manuscripts are hard to edit.
+There's tons of notepads and factual lists to keep up with.
 The whole editing process can seem overwhelming.
-I've discovered multiple novel editing tips from my experience.
-The best one though is almost not even considered editing at all.
+The best tip I've found is almost not even considered editing at all.
 Because instead of editing, I rewrite.
 I’ve mentioned rewriting on here before.
 I put my old manuscript on the top … Continue reading My number #1 trick to editing novels

-it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house ― Noor Unnahar, Yesterday I Was the Moon Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher:Clarkson Potter Publishers I was given Yesterday I Was the … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)
+it only takes a second or two to look into their eyes and decide whether you're home or at just another perfectly decorated house ― Noor Unnahar, Yesterday I Was the Moon Title: Yesterday I Was the Moon Author: Noor Unnahar Genre: nonfiction, poetry Pages: 160 Publication date: March 27th 2018 Publisher:Clarkson Potter Publishers I got Yesterday I Was the … Continue reading Book review – Yesterday I Was the Moon (Spoiler Free)

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder: